DPI-WE/domain-driven-design/content.md

-# Embracing Complexity with Domain-Driven Design (DDD) 💡
+# Embracing Complexity with Domain-Driven Design 💡
-Having explored the utility and elegance of Service Objects, it's time to dive deeper and discover the transformative power of Domain-Driven Design (DDD).
+Having explored the utility and elegance of Service Objects, it's time to dive deeper and discover the transformative power of Domain-Driven Design.
 This approach will not only enrich your understanding of complex business logic but also teach you how to encapsulate this logic within rich domain models, elevating your Rails applications to new heights of clarity and maintainability.

 ## The Essence of Domain-Driven Design
 At its core, Domain-Driven Design is about understanding and reflecting the complexity of the business environment through your application's architecture.
 It focuses on placing the domain and the logic of the business at the forefront of the development process, encouraging developers to speak the same language as domain experts (business analysts, stakeholders, etc.).